ding-lab/hotspot3d/scripts/DensityScripts/README.md

 Additional Softwares
 -----------------------------

-Install RStudio and thge R package shiny for better visualization of the reachability plot.
+Install RStudio and the R package "shiny" for better visualization of the reachability plot.